 - Pericarditis, a condition where the membrane around the heart gets inflamed

-- Amyloidosis, if you are undergoing a long-term dialysis treatment.
+- Amyloidosis, if you are undergoing long-term dialysis treatment.
 In this condition, the amyloid proteins that are produced in the bone marrow builds up in the liver and the kidneys.
 It can cause swelling, joint pain, and stiffness.

 What are the post-treatment guidelines?

-Listed below are some of the post treatment guidelines of a dialysis patient:
+Below are some of the post treatment guidelines of a dialysis patient:

 - You must be careful about what you are eating and drinking.
 Take the advice of your doctor regarding the amount of protein, salt, and fluid that you are supposed to consume.

-- Avoid smoking, drugs or the consumption of alcohol that can affect the condition of your kidneys
+- Avoid smoking, drugs or the consumption of alcohol that can affect the condition of your kidneys.

 - Check for redness, swelling or pus at the incision site that has been made.
 If you see any of these signs, consult the doctor.

 - Ensure that the bandage covering the catheter is dry and clean